Asakusa: TOKYO SKYTREE Exploration after History Tour

 Stop 8

-The Tokyo Skytree area is the other popular tourist spot linked with Asakusa by the Sumida River Walk.
+The Tokyo Skytree area is the other popular tourist spot in the Asakusa area.
 It boasts not only the tallest structure in Japan with observation decks but also huge complex of dining facilities and shops.

 What's not included